Comfrey, to eat or not to eat?

 Well, over the past 5 years I have certainly used comfrey as an ingredient in wild food events & dinners (with no known negative side-effects).
 Excellent in curries, we were particularly pleased with our Sea Beet, Comfrey & Black Mustard Thoran – a South Indian style dish using coconut that Sara created on one of our inspired walks through the Cornish countryside.

-Personally, I also remember over 15 years ago sitting in a wood with a boyfriend, it was morning time & he was cooking up comfrey fritters (quite a traditional & classic recipe quoted for this food) & frying wild mushrooms for people to taste – delicious!
+Personally, I also remember over 15 years ago sitting in a wood with my boyfriend, it was morning time & he was cooking up comfrey fritters (quite a traditional & classic recipe quoted for this food) & frying wild mushrooms for people to taste – delicious!
 However, I have also remained cautious around using this plant too often.

 Now, coming back to the present day.
 This morning I’ve been looking at those comfrey leaves I picked yesterday morning; a glorious summer wander with comfrey looking too good to be passed by.
 The combination of sunshine, the outdoors & wild food just gets my creativity going sometimes & I want to play!
 The heat also doesn’t inspire a laboured curry for me & one of things I enjoy about comfrey is the cucumber-like flavour & freshness.